 Walk beneath the leafy canopy of the woodland garden and you can lose yourself in the colours and smells of nature.
-Discover paths taking you to our rose garden and apple orchard.
-Walk on to enjoy views across wide Wiltshire landscapes and to find the tranquil Bide Brook stream.
+Discover paths taking you to our rose garden and apple orchard or seek solace in the cloister arcades.

 What's that plant?

 If you spot a plant during your visit that you don't recognise, our garden team are happy to help.
 Why not send us an email saying where you saw it, what it looked like and include a photo if you can and we will let you know what it is.